Vic Govt PER #: BR102201

 Toys: seriously just go to the Reject Shop or Kmart.
 Please note: they will quickly learn to take the squeaker out of every toy, and whilst this is hilarious the first few times, you’ll quickly find yourself burning through the cash as you replace them.
 Ask me how I know.

 Because of the ludicrous charges from many vets these days you will need dog insurance.
-The horror stories I could tell you of what people have been charged for things that I probably wouldn’t have gone to the vet for.
-Most recent: $2500 for 2 days – the dog has gastro.
+The horror stories I could tell you of what people have been charged for things that I probably wouldn’t have gone to the vet for. eg: $2500 for 2 days – the dog has gastro.
 Yes this is more than they paid for the pup.
 Last year another friend pay $400 for gastro.
 90 mins at vet.
 Blood test revealed nothing (it rarely does).
 Dog sent home with antibiotics.
+Elderly dog sick.
+Initial quote for an ultrasound and put on a drip – $1400-$1600 (which alone is highway robbery).
+Owner spent $7000 within 30 hours and the dog was put to sleep.
+Another dog overseas was quoted (as I write this) $5000 just for some tests.
+So as I’ve already mentioned and probably talked to you about this, pet insurance in Australia these days is essential.

 That being said, in one of the rare instances one of my dogs is at the vet, last time it was for a lesion on the oesophagus.
 Expensive and necessary.
 Symptoms were: lethargy, dinner uneaten, drinking and then vomiting the water almost immediately.
 Diagnosis has included multiple xrays, general anesthetic to determine if it was a blockage, high dose of antibiotics.
 2 days on drip.